On trajectories of complex-valued interior transmission eigenvalues: Numerical observations

 \subsection{The unit disk for $0<n<1$}

-In Figure \ref{fig2}, we plot for $p=0$ and the first complex-conjugated pair of complex-valued ITE trajectories of the unit disk from the previous subsection the trajectory continuation in $0<n<1$.
-We observe that it connects continuously through $n=1$ -- for which the ITP is formally not defined -- to $n>1$ (shown here in black for $n\in (1,16]$ and copied from Figure \ref{fig1}).
+In \Cref{fig2}, we plot the trajectory continuation in $0<n<1$ for the first complex-conjugated pair of complex-valued ITE trajectories of the unit disk with Bessel index $p=0$ from the previous subsection.
+We observe that it connects continuously through the formal singularity $n=1$ to $n>1$ (shown here in black for $n\in (1,16]$ and copied from \Cref{fig1}).
 As before, we used Beyn's second integral algorithm to generate the trajectories.

 We directly notice that the eigenvalue tajectories for $0<n<1$ behave different from the ones for $n>1$.
-Indeed, for $0<n<1$ the trajectories are not recurrent any more but escape to infinity as $n\to 0$, crossing the real axis at successive IDEs instead.
-For instance, the second IDE $5.5201$ is hit for $n\approx 0.1898$ and the third IDE $8.6537$ for $n\approx 0.0772$ which can again be verified by evaluating \eqref{ratio} correspondingly.
-Also note that ingoing and outgoing directions at IDEs are now given by $\pm 2\pi/3$, cf. Lemma \ref{angle}.
-Since $\kappa_n=\kappa_{1/n}/\sqrt{n}$ for any $n>1$ by symmetry of the ITP, it suffices to confine ourselves to the case $n>1$ in the sequel.
+Indeed, for $0<n<1$ the trajectories are not recurrent to a single DEL any more but escape to infinity as $n\to 0$, crossing the real axis at successive DELs instead.
+Also note that ingoing and outgoing directions at DELs are now given by $\pm 2\pi/3$, cf. \Cref{angle}.
+Still, the two regimes $0<n<1$ and $n>1$ are connected, even for arbitrary scatterers, via the relation $\kappa_n=\kappa_{1/n}/\sqrt{n}$ which follows by exchanging the roles of $v$ and $w$ in \eqref{ITP}.
+Thus, we restrict our numerical studies to $n>1$ in the sequel.